Piranshahr

+Piranshahr (پيرانشهر, Kurdish: Pîranşar or Khane) is a city in the Central District of Piranshahr County, West Azerbaijan province, Iran, serving as capital of both the county and the district.

 Etymology

-According to the Arab geographer Yaqut al-Hamawi, the name of the city is derived from the famous figure of Shahnameh Piran Viseh Piran is a Turanian figure in Shahnameh, the national epic of Greater Iran.
+According to the Arab geographer Yaqut al-Hamawi, the name of the city is derived from the famous figure of Shahnameh Piran.
+Piran is a Turanian figure in Shahnameh, the national epic of Greater Iran.
 Beside Shahnameh, Piran is also mentioned in other sources such as Tabari and Tha'ālibī.
 He is the king of Khotan and the spahbed of Afrasiab, the king of Turan.
 He is described as a wise and intelligent man, seeking to bring peace to Iran and Turan.

 In old Iranian writings, Piran and Aghrirat are the only Turanians that have been described positively.
 Piran plays a vital role in the story of Siavash, the story of Kay Khosro and the story of Bizhan and Manizhe.
 In Persian culture, Piran is a symbol of wisdom.
-It has been said that Karim Khan called Mohammad Khan Qajar "Piran Viseh".
+It has been said that Karim Khan called Mohammad Khan Qajar "Piran".
 Piran is often compared to Bozorgmehr.

 According to Djalal Khaleghi Motlagh, Piran may be the Median Harpagus that saved Cyrus the Great.

 Parsua civilization

-The city of Piranshahr is a very ancient settlement.
-Its locale was the capital of some ancient Aryan civilizations such as Mehr, Parsua and the kingdoms of the Mannaeans.

-According to Minorsky, the ancient Parsua is identical with the name of the town Pasveh, which is located in Lajan district (Bakhsh) in Piranshahr.
-According to Minorsky, The name Persian is connected to the name of Parsua and Pasva and it is believed that the present day Persians (Persian speakers of Iran) dwelled in this district before later migrating to southern and central parts of Iran.
+According to Minorsky, the ancient Parsua is identical with the name of the town Pasveh in Lajan District of Piranshahr County.

 Pasveh is in the vicinity of Piranshahr.
-Pasva is a village near Piranshahr whose name, according to the Iranist Vladimir Minorsky has existed since the 9th century BC and was built by the "Parsua tribes".
+Pasva is a village near Piranshahr whose name, according to the Iranist Vladimir Minorsky has existed since the 9th century BC and was built by the "Parsua tribes."
 It was also mentioned in the records of the Assyrian ruler Shalmaneser III (reign 858-824 BC).